blu-pi/econ-sim/Diary.md

 Worked on setting up backbone for new UI.
 Minor clean-up of other parts of the code.

 Working on new implementation for data collection and then later data processing.
 These are prerequisites for further development of the new UI.

+More work done on data collection + processing.